farzadrastegar/setup-hadoop/README.md

          $ cp samples/install-java-jdk-8u151.bash .
          $ ./mypdsh.bash <usernames> <ip-addresses> install-java-jdk-8u151.bash

 4. Prepare Ambari/HDP repositories using the following URL in a machine called the repository server.
 This server that is configured to contain all the Ambari/HDP repositories is called 'master1.hadoopcluster.webranking' in our scripts laster on.
 This server is different from hadoop nodes.
 In other words, the frontend machine and the repository server could be considered as two virtual machines serving to configure the hadoop cluster.
-After setting up the repository server, make sure to copy the ~/.ssh directory from one of hadoop cluster nodes to the home directory of the repository server so that the nodes can ssh the repository server without password.
+After setting up the repository server, make sure to copy the ~/.ssh directory from one of hadoop cluster nodes to the home directory of the repository server so that the nodes can ssh the repository server without password (see 5.1).

     https://www.youtube.com/watch?v=usYJbMRXxew&index=4&list=PLhd4MmrFf8CXULSLNIxuoY49mVDGKlMk3

    4.1.
 This tutorial uses Mysql for Hive in Hadoop.
-Since local repositories in hadoop cluster nodes will be configured (see next step), make sure to setup Mysql network repository in the repository server, i.e. 'master1.hadoopcluster.webranking', using the instructions in [this link](https://community.hortonworks.com/questions/91032/how-to-create-the-mysql-local-repository-for-insta.html) or [this link](https://www.tecmint.com/setup-yum-repository-in-centos-7/).
-That done, there will be a repo file for Mysql in the /etc/yum.repos.d directory of the repository server.
+In addition to the Ambari/HDP repositories prepared in step 4, make sure to setup Mysql network repository in the repository server, i.e. 'master1.hadoopcluster.webranking', using the instructions in [this link](https://community.hortonworks.com/questions/91032/how-to-create-the-mysql-local-repository-for-insta.html) or [this link](https://www.tecmint.com/setup-yum-repository-in-centos-7/).
+Once Mysql repository is set up, you should have a repo file for Mysql in the /etc/yum.repos.d directory of the repository server.

 5. Prepare /etc/yum.repos.d in every node.